Bertha Welby: Career

 Bertha began acting from necessity and developed talents that were not imagined of in her youth.
 Being rendered penniless by her father's misfortunes, she took the name of "Bertha Welby", and began at the bottom of the theatrical ladder.
 She had no money and no influence, yet she achieved success.
 She was the leading member of John T. Raymond's company, and afterward filled a similar position with Laurence Barrett.
-For five years, she "starred" in legitimate drama, As You Like It, The Hunchback, Jane Shore, School for Scandal, and Camille.
+For five years, she starred in legitimate drama, As You Like It, The Hunchback, Jane Shore, School for Scandal, and Camille.
 Her last appearance was at the Madison Square Theatre, New York, circa 1888.

 Her retirement from the stage was due to a promise that she made her father on his deathbed.
 Afterward, she taught dramatic art.

-Welby was a good artist, having skill enough to paint three large panel pictures over a side altar in one of New York's churches.
-Mary at the Foot of the Cross and Resurrection Morning are the best of her works.
+Welby also painted, having skill enough to paint three large panel pictures over a side altar in a New York City church.